 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 While clicking these links won't cost you anything, they will help me to keep this site up and running!
 Check out the full disclosure policy for more details.
 Thank you so much!

-When telling friends about my next trip, one asked what made me pick the Middle East and another asked if the Caribbean was too far to go for only a week.
+When telling friends about this trip, one asked what made me pick the Middle East and another asked if the Caribbean was too far to go for only a week.
 I think it’s fairly safe to say that the European country of Montenegro is not a well-known destination!
 This Montenegro itinerary will give you all the information you need for planning a trip to Montenegro.